 I have not been trained, and therefore do not specialize in the following areas:

-If you have any of these issues, or these areas arise in treatment, I will refer you to therapists who specialize in these areas.
+If you have any of these issues, or other issues out of my scope of practice emerge in treatment, I will refer you to therapists who specialize in these areas.

 Everything you share with me is confidential with the following exceptions: